froov/pawpaw/README.md

 The first lesson, first card, is the table of contents.
 Note that each heading autogenerates an id in kebab-case so a lesson named "Philosopy of Socrates" can be linked as [Philosophy of Socrates](#philosophy-of-socrates).

+## Customization

+Most of the interesting HTML is in css.yaml, and public/style.css.